ma7aziz/budget-tracker/README.md

 npm run start
 ```

+## Data Storage & Formats

+- Money stored as integer cents (no floating point math)
+- Dates stored as `YYYY-MM-DD`
+- Month keys stored as `YYYY-MM`
+- IndexedDB is the source of truth in local mode

-## Data Provider
+## Data Providers

 The app is offline-first and defaults to IndexedDB storage.
-The data provider can be swapped later for a remote backend.

 - Local (default): `NEXT_PUBLIC_DATA_PROVIDER=local`
 - Remote (stub): `NEXT_PUBLIC_DATA_PROVIDER=remote`
 - Supabase (sync): `NEXT_PUBLIC_DATA_PROVIDER=supabase`

-## Supabase Setup
+## Supabase Setup (Optional)

 1. Create a Supabase project and run the SQL in `supabase/schema.sql`.
 2. Copy the project URL + anon key into `.env.local`: